 Work on Your Online Presence

 Simply putting your work out there is not enough to guarantee it will be seen.
 If you commit to it, you’ll need to frequently post content relating to your merchandise in order to draw people in.
-Working on your SEO is one of the best ways to start attracting some attention, and making sure the right eyes take notice.
+Working on your SEO is one of the best ways to start attracting some attention, and making sure the right eyes take notice, choose a local company like Cube.

 How it helps: Artists who post content frequently have a higher chance of building a following.
 Which, in turn, results in more exposure and potential financial benefits.